How a leading UK university amplified its threat detection and response through a partnership with ThirdSpace and the power of Microsoft Sentinel.

 To address these challenges, the university was keen to secure the services of a Microsoft partner that could help protect the organisation and make the most of its Microsoft technology investments.

 Take your SOC Capability Assessment and zero in on your biggest security risks and priorities in minutes.
 Pick up your free report and we'll help you:

-As a SIEM platform, Azure Sentinel would bring together all of Stirling’s Microsoft solutions for a holistic security setup and drive improvements to ROI – but the university knew it would require assistance with set-up and continuous monitoring.
+As a SIEM platform, Microsoft Sentinel would bring together all of Stirling’s Microsoft solutions for a holistic security setup and drive improvements to ROI – but the university knew it would require assistance with set-up and continuous monitoring.

 ThirdSpace were the perfect fit, as a Gold Microsoft partner in security, with intimate knowledge of the Microsoft 365 security suite.

 The University of Stirling had identified a number of security areas where it wanted to provide industry-leading protection, namely: